prlangad/Predict-New-York-Taxi-Trip-Amount/README.md

 ### Information
 This repository provides the step by step guide to showcase predict feature in Synapse workspace.
 It contains sample data along with SQL scripts for execution.
 The files are prefixed with sequence number for ease of use and execution.

+### Prerequisite
+To work with this sample script, user need Azure Synapse SQL pool.

 ### Artifacts
 1. [01 Create Trips Table.sql](https://github.com/prlangad/Predict-New-York-Taxi-Trip-Amount/blob/master/Code%20Artifacts/01%20Create%20Trips%20Table.sql)
 2. [02 Create Models Table.sql](https://github.com/prlangad/Predict-New-York-Taxi-Trip-Amount/blob/master/Code%20Artifacts/02%20Create%20Models%20Table.sql)